 The problem with digital files is that they are relatively easy to copy.
 With the right technology, know how and intent, it is possible to break any code no matter how sophisticated it is.
 Nothing today is impenetrable.

 The book does however represent many, many hours of hard work.
 It is impossible to calculate the exact cost but it is substantial.
-While some of these costs have been defrayed by the generous support of our sponsors, the balance will hopefully be recouped through sales.
+While some of these costs have been defrayed by the generous support of past sponsors, the balance must be recouped through sales.
 We want you to enjoy this book but we also want to ensure that it is not copied unlawfully.
 So please take a moment and think of the time and effort that has gone into the creation of this book.
-We understand that money is important and that we are all looking at ways to cut our costs but any cost cutting measures should always be morally right and indeed lawful.
+We understand that money is important and that we are all looking for ways to reduce our costs but any cost cutting measures should always be morally right and indeed lawful.

 The following excerpt is from Wikipedia.
 It pertains to digital rights management, the pros and cons and the supporters and opponents of this legislation.